Deep Neural Networks Guided Ensemble Learning for Point Estimation: Introduction

+In this article, we propose a novel deep neural networks guided ensemble learning framework to construct an improved estimator based on existing ones. {This is motivated by the spirit of ensemble learning, for example, XGBoost} \citep{chen2016xgboost} {and Super Learner} \citep{van2007super}, {to build a prediction model by combining the strengths of a collection of simpler base models.} Deep learning techniques are utilized in the proposed method due to their strong functional representation and scalability to large datasets \citep{yang2007studies, goodfellow2016deep, ioannou2020assessment, liu2020masked}.
+Our framework automatically leverages machine intelligence to construct a feasible estimator, which can serve as a reference measure to guide future statistical research in a particular problem.
+Based on the obtained theoretical results, we discuss the conditions for our ensemble estimator to gain efficiency, and further provide a few points to consider in general applications.

 The remainder of this article is organized as follows.
-In Section \ref{sec:estimator}, we introduce our framework of constructing an ensemble estimator with improved efficiency.
-Next we propose an algorithm based on DNN to approximate the optimal weight parameters in Section \ref{sec:dnn_alg}.
-In Section \ref{sec:point}, we provide the upper bounds of the bias and the MSE of our estimator.
-Three experiments including the ACTT on COVID-19 are conducted in Section \ref{sec:sim} to demonstrate our superior finite sample performance.
+We introduce our framework in Section \ref{sec:estimator}, and propose a deep learning based algorithm in Section \ref{sec:dnn_alg}.
+In Section \ref{sec:point}, we study theoretical properties of this estimator and provide practical guidance on implementation.
+Two simulation studies are conducted in Section \ref{sec:sim} to show efficiency gain.
+We apply the proposed method to the Adaptive COVID-19 Treatment Trial in Section \ref{sec:adap} to make it more efficient and ethical.
 Concluding remarks are provided in Section \ref{sec:discussion}.